strugee/lazymention/README.md

 * lazymention's handling of microformats2 structures within pages is rather brittle.
 For example, if you mark an element as both an `h-entry` _and_ an `h-feed`, lazymention will probably crash.
 I will take PRs to fix these problems, especially those caused by nonmalicious markup, but in the meantime your process will be very dead.
 * lazymention does not bother to check if it's sending Webmentions to `localhost` or loopback addresses.
 See the [Security Considerations section][] of the Webmention spec.

 Please be aware of these constraints before running lazymention in production.
+The `domains` option should help with this.

 Also, lazymention has no idea how to recurse into subpages of indexes.
 In the real world, I expect that this will not actually be a real problem.